Who is behind the Birmingham Big Art Project (BBAP)?

 It is only by close involvement by the diverse communities which co-exist in Birmingham that we shall succeed in shaping a brand new public work of art which meets the aspirations of all.
 Such close involvement will bring a willingness to understand this civic ambition and an appreciation that this second city in the UK deserves a quality addition to its present cultural offer.

 The work will be of such high quality and relevance that new opportunities to market Birmingham and the region will open up.
 Under the guidance of The Birmingham Big Art Foundation, a charitable trust registered with the Charity Commission, funding will be sought and the work’s future maintenance will be secured.

-By the completion of this 5-year plan in 2018, we believe the commissioned work will encourage greater numbers of people from diverse societies to seek out other premium cultural attractions this city has to offer and should become a catalyst for more community projects.
+When completed, we believe the commissioned work will encourage greater numbers of people from diverse societies to seek out other premium cultural attractions this city has to offer and should become a catalyst for more community projects.

 Where will the money come from for this project?

 We anticipate raising funds from organisations and individuals who can see the benefits of our project to everyone in Birmingham and the surrounding areas, across every community and business sector.
 We are aiming to raise at least £2m to make this project a reality.

 Money will not come from public funds which should, quite rightly be used for housing, roads, schooling, hospitals and other vital services.
 Nor will our fundraising affect other charitable causes such as disadvantaged children, the sick or the homeless because many businesses already include corporate social responsibility in their budgets.